-Beginning October 1, 2019, there will be new Patient-Driven Payment Model (PDPM) contract options for your therapy business.
-The transition to PDPM is obviously a significant one to everyone in the skilled nursing industry.
-We at Casamba want to help you through this change that’s designed to lead to better, more efficient and more cost-effective patient outcomes.
+The transition to the Patient-Driven Payment Model (PDPM) on October 1, 2019, marks the largest reimbursement change to the Skilled Nursing industry in 20 years.
+As skilled nursing providers and their therapy contract company partners prepare for PDPM implementation, we at Casamba want to help you through this change that’s designed to lead to better, more efficient and more cost-effective patient outcomes.

 White Papers / Articles